okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/token_hook/token_hook/index.md

 You can modify existing custom claims or OIDC standard profile claims, such as `birthdate` and `locale`.
 You can't, however, modify any system-specific claims, such as `iss` or `ver`, and you can't modify a claim that isn't currently part of the token in the request payload.
 Attempting to modify a system-specific claim or using an invalid operation results in the entire PATCH failing and errors logged in the token hooks events.

-For the list of Access token reserved claims that you can't modify, see [Access Tokens Scopes and Claims](https://developer.okta.com/docs/api/resources/oidc/#access-token-scopes-and-claims).
+For the list of access token reserved claims that you can't modify, see [Access Tokens Scopes and Claims](https://developer.okta.com/docs/api/resources/oidc/#access-token-scopes-and-claims).
 Note that although the `aud` claim is listed as a reserved claim, you can modify that claim in a response.

 See [ID Token Claims](https://developer.okta.com/docs/api/resources/oidc/#id-token-claims) for a list of ID token reserved claims that you can't modify.